ismayilkarimli/SeleniumFormTest/README.md

 ./mvnw site
 ```

-Generated HTML report will be available at.
-Open it using a browser of your choice.
+Generated HTML report will be available at:

 ```bash
 target/site/surefire-report.html
 ```

+Open it using a browser of your choice.